graycenw/website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Graycen is a science journalist, a biochemist, a tabletop RPG enthusiast, and several other things.
+bio: Graycen is a journalist, a biochemist, a tabletop RPG enthusiast and several other things.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons